 Division of Protection and Permanency (DPP)

-If you believe a child is being abused, neglected or is dependent, Please call the protection and permanency office in your county or the Toll Free Child Protection Hot Line.
+If you believe a child or adult is being abused, neglected, exploited or is dependent, Please call the protection and permanency office in your county or the Toll Free Child Protection Hot Line.

 Child Protection Hot Line:

 For more area specific phone numbers please go to the Service Regions web page.